Law Library Research Desk

 lawlib@chapman.edu

-Can't figure out what a citation is referring to?
-Use Prince’s Dictionary of Legal Abbreviations, available at KF246 .B46 in the Reference Area.
+Can't figure out what a citation abbreviation means?
+Use Prince’s Dictionary of Legal Abbreviations, available at KF246 .B46 in the Reference Area (1st floor).

 This page provides links to the best places to find a number of commonly cited sources.
 If you need assistance finding a source not listed here, please contact us at the Law Library Research Desk, (714) 628-2548 or lawlib@chapman.edu.